kw-andy/ssh-srv/README.md

 * ssh_srv.py is the prototype

-# Also creating [bastion host](https://cloudacademy.com/blog/aws-bastion-host-nat-instances-vpc-peering-security/) admin tools
+# Also creating some admin tools with the pexpect library that can be found on the folder, **pexpect scripting**

-* ssh-rev1.py has been used to familiarize with the pexpect library
+* cmd_ssh.py has been used to familiarize with the pexpect library : is used as a test to connect and run command lines on a distant server

-* rev2 file was to try several commands

-* rev3 is to use a RSA key to connect to a distant server

-* ag is for an interactive session with ssh.
-It can used any tools that are interactive lile with ftp or sftp

-## The aim is to build a bastion host with prerecorded settings (WIP)
+* conn.py is two methods that I want to build as a library

+## WIP